Our internationally recognised and personalised pedagogy

 In our schools, we view children as competent thinkers and communicators.
 They are:

-In our primary years, we are guided by the IB pedagogy and subscribe to the following learner profiles:
+In our IB World schools, we are guided by the IB pedagogy and subscribe to the following learner profile attributes:

 Knowledgeable – They explore concepts, ideas and issues that have local and global significance.
 In doing so, they acquire in‐depth knowledge and develop understanding across a broad and balanced range of disciplines.